mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 We approached the base of the gateway where a male and female guard in woven stranded-steel armor stood in front.
 "Name and business," the female guard requested in an uninterested tone.

-Fajro began, "I am Fajro, retired senator of Holragi.
-I have been summoned to deliver a message to the Heiko senator that is vital to their deliberations today."
+Fajro began, "I am Fajro, retired fidelant of Holragi.
+I have been summoned to deliver a message to the Heiko fidelant that is vital to their deliberations today."

 "No one is permitted in the Senate while they are deliberating."